Mibu287/obsidian-vault/pytorch/Tensor/Kernel registration API.md

 Explanation:
 - The `TORCH_LIBRARY` macro define a static variable `TORCH_LIBRARY_static_init_##ns` e.g `TORCH_LIBRARY_static_init_aten`.
 - The variables are declared as `static` ==> No other translation unit can read/write to the variables.
-In fact, the variables are defined so registration work can be done at static initialization time.
+In fact, the variables are only defined so registration work can be done at static initialization time.
 - The definition of `TorchLibraryInit` as following:

 ```C++